Cost-oblivious storage reallocation: Footprint Minimization in a Database Context

 Recall that moving an object updates the map that is maintained between logical and physical addresses.
 From time to time, and specifically during a checkpoint, this map is written to disk, so that a database that is recovering from a crash has access to the updated map.
 Suppose an object is reallocated.
 Then the map must be updated.
 But if a crash occurs before the next checkpoint, the updated map will not be available to the database on recovery.
 Therefore, we must maintain two copies of the data---at the old and new locations---until the next checkpoint has completed.
 Only then is it safe to assume that the database knows, in a durable fashion, the new location of the data.

-The consequence for designing a reallocator is that from time to time, the database will perform a checkpoint and all the space that was freed since the last checkpoint will become available.
-If our algorithm would like to write to a freed but not checkpointed location it will block.
+The consequence for designing a reallocator is that from time to time, the database will perform a checkpoint, and all the space that was freed since the last checkpoint will become available.
+The requirement that moved data reside in two locations until the next checkpoint means that the system needs an enforcement mechanism.
+This mechanism guarantees that if our algorithm would like to write to a freed but not checkpointed location it will block.
 Therefore, a reallocation algorithm is better if it requires fewer checkpoints to compete.
 For example, if we were to write the data to completely new locations, the algorithm would not block on any checkpoints, because we would not be reusing any space.
 However, the competitive ratio of the footprint would be at least two.
 We show below that we can achieve our bound of $(1+\epsilon)$ competitive ratio while blocking on at most $O(1/\epsilon)$ checkpoints.

-The frequency of checkpointing is dependent on many considerations beyond the needs for reallocation, so we assume that checkpoints are initiated by the system, rather than our algorithm.
+The timing of checkpoints is dependent on many considerations beyond the needs for reallocation, so we assume that checkpoints are initiated by the system, rather than our algorithm.
 There are other models of checkpointing, such as log-trimming through incremental checkpointing.
 A complete treatment of checkpointing is beyond the scope of this paper, though it would be interesting to see how different types of checkpointing interact with reallocation.